AddUp Excels in High-Cycle Fatigue Study on IN-718 for Aerospace

-AddUp, a leading additive manufacturing company based in Cébazat, France, has emerged as the top performer in a high-cycle fatigue (HCF) study conducted by the United States Air Force (USAF).
-The study, which was part of the Small Business Innovation Research (SBIR) program, aimed to develop manufacturing, heat treatment, and surface finishing guidelines for Inconel 718 (IN-718) components in additive manufacturing.
-IN-718 is a critical material used in aerospace and defense, where high fatigue resistance is essential for ensuring structural integrity and long-term reliability.
+AddUp, a leading additive manufacturing company based in Cébazat, France, has outperformed competitors in a high-cycle fatigue (HCF) study by the United States Air Force (USAF).
+The study, part of the Small Business Innovation Research (SBIR) program, aimed to develop manufacturing and heat treatment guidelines for Inconel 718 (IN-718) components.
+IN-718 is critical in aerospace and defense applications, where high fatigue resistance is crucial for long-term reliability.

-The study, led by REM Surface Engineering, investigated how different heat treatment and printing parameter combinations impacted the mechanical properties of additively manufactured IN-718 components.
-The research evaluated critical conditions such as the effectiveness of Hot Isostatic Pressing (HIP) versus non-HIP treatments, contour versus non-contour melting strategies, and various build angles (0°, 45°, and 90°).
-The aim was to optimize the material’s tensile strength and fatigue life, particularly for mission-critical applications.
+The study, led by REM Surface Engineering, examined how heat treatment and printing parameters affect the mechanical properties of additively manufactured IN-718.
+Key tests included Hot Isostatic Pressing (HIP) versus non-HIP treatments, contour versus non-contour melting, and different build angles (0°, 45°, and 90°).
+The goal was to enhance IN-718’s tensile strength and fatigue life for aerospace applications.

-The study’s results highlight the importance of fatigue resistance in aerospace and defense applications, where the reliability of components is crucial to mission success.
-The combination of advanced additive manufacturing and surface finishing technologies is shown to improve the overall performance of IN-718 components.
-By improving the fatigue life and reducing material degradation, these advancements help extend the lifespan of components, lower maintenance costs, and reduce downtime in high-stress environments like aerospace and defense sectors.
+The study highlights the importance of fatigue resistance in aerospace and defense.
+Component reliability is essential for mission success.
+Additive manufacturing and surface finishing technologies improve the fatigue life of IN-718 components.
+These advancements reduce maintenance costs, extend component lifespans, and minimize downtime in high-stress aerospace environments.

 Implications for Future Aerospace Applications